annatech/learn.getcapi.org/pages/01.basics/02.requirements/docs.md

 ### Additional Requirements

-Included below is an example of a popular and support server configuration.
+Included below is an example of popular / supported server configurations.
 We build our developement environments using the REMI and EPEL repos (REMI mainly for PHP 5.6.x / 7.0.x and MariaDB 5.5.x).

 #### Linux